 Sponsored film by Turners Film Productions that promotes the modernised shipbuilding operations of Austin & Pickersgill at their Southwick and Wear Dock Yard in Sunderland, where large assembly shops and prefabrication processes were introduced in 1960.
 Footage includes the launch ceremony of the Scottish Trader.
 The film features music and a commentary that stresses good labour relations at the yard.
 The yard was demolished in 1990.

-Sponsored film that documents the 1961 launch of the cargo ship Vasilios R, built by Austin & Pickersgill at their Southwick shipyard.
+Sponsored film by Turners of Newcastle that documents the 1961 launch of the cargo ship Vasilios R, built by Austin & Pickersgill at their Southwick shipyard.
 Footage features many crowd and VIP guest shots.

 Turners Film Productions footage recording the construction of the Northern Star.
 An edited section of this footage was used in the Turners film, "Northern Star".